Vareto-PYTORCH/pytorch-pad-transformer-ijcb/doc/running_vit.rst

 .. note::
     For the experiments discussed in this section, the HQ-WMCA dataset needs to be downloaded and installed in your system.
 Please refer to :ref:`bob.pad.face.baselines` section in the documentation of ``bob.pad.face`` package for more details on how to run the face PAD experiments and setup the databases.

 For reproducing the experiments with RGBD-MH architecture and CMFL.
 There are mainly four stages.
-Each of them are described here.
+Each of them are described here [GMV21]_.

 Preprocessing data
 ------------------